MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 A **drawing** interaction should have a looping, persistent sound that has its volume controlled by the movement of the user's hand, with it being completely silent when the user's hand is still, and at its maximum volume when the user's hand is moving quickly.

-A **button press** sound is important in direct manipulation because the user lacks physical indication of when they've reached bottom of the key travel.
+A **button press** sound is important in direct manipulation because the user lacks physical indication of when they've reached the bottom of the key travel.
 Visual indicators of key travel can be small, subtle, and occluded.
 As with gesture interactions, button presses should have a short, tactile sound like a click, and unpresses should have a similar click with raised pitch.
 * MRTK example: MRTK_ButtonPress.wav
 * MRTK example: MRTK_ButtonUnpress.wav